Alastair Cook: 2016: Sri Lanka

 In the first Test against Sri Lanka, Cook could only make 16 but England went on to win the match by an innings and 88 runs.
-In the second Test, left-handed batsman created history on 30 May 2016 in the second Test against Sri Lanka to become the youngest batsman to score 10000 Test runs beating Sachin Tendulkar's 11-year-old record.
+In the second Test, he created history on 30 May 2016 in the second Test against Sri Lanka to become the youngest batsman to score 10000 Test runs beating Sachin Tendulkar's 11-year-old record.
 The 31-year-old broke the record on the fourth day of the second Test match against Sri Lanka at Chester Le Street.
 He became the 12th international cricketer to reach the landmark and the first Englishman.
 He scored 47 in England's second innings to help England to a convincing nine wicket victory.
 In the first innings of the third Test, he scored 85 to help England to 416.
 He came in down the order for England's second innings after being injured in the field and made an unbeaten 49.
 Rain on the final day meant the match finished in a draw, with England winning the series 2–0.